bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 ## Feedback Welcome

 We could have continued implementing features one by one slowly making the plugin more and more stable and powerful.
-But instead we decided to show the early alpha hoping for the feedback.
+But instead we decided to show the early alpha hoping for the <strong>feedback</strong>.
 It is very important for us.
-Some issues and feature-requests are already in our tracker.
+Some issues and feature-requests are already in our  [tracker](https://youtrack.jetbrains.com/search/Kotlin%20Eclipse-19206) .
 Please fill free to add more.
 Thanks.
-Also, this is an open-source project, and we expect it to be even more of a community effort than our compiler and IntelliJ Plugin are, so your Pull Requests are very welcome.
+Also, this is an open-source project, and we expect it to be even more of a <strong>community effort</strong> than our compiler and IntelliJ Plugin are, so your  [Pull Requests](https://github.com/JetBrains/kotlin-eclipse/)  are very welcome.